uwhackweek/hackweeks-as-a-service/_sources/team.md

 # Our Team

 Our team consists of Research / Data Scientists and the Executive Director of the University of Washington's eScience Institute.
-Our team also includes affiliates of eScience who have been actively engaged in hackweek programs over the past several years.
+Our team also includes affiliates of eScience who have been actively engaged in hackweek programs over the past several yaers.

 ````{panels}
 :container: full-width